hexian000/kcptun-libev/README.md

 ## Introduction

-kcptun-libev is a TCP port forwarder built on [KCP](https://github.com/skywind3000/kcp), a reliable UDP‑based transport protocol.
+kcptun-libev is a TCP port forwarder built on [KCP](https://github.com/skywind3000/kcp), a reliable UDP‐based transport protocol.

 **NAT traversal** is the primary use case: kcptun-libev can connect a TCP service behind NAT to clients anywhere on the internet, without port forwarding or a VPN.
 A small, publicly reachable rendezvous server bootstraps the connection; all subsequent traffic flows directly between peers.